How To Start A Blogging Business: Top Tips & Ideas To Make Money With A Blog

 Just like those publishers have a following of loyal, rabid fans, so can you!

 Mom bloggers - sharing stories, writing "diary" style entries, posting parenting tips, recommending products, publishing recipes, posting DIY projects step by step, and more.

-Online business bloggers - teaching other people how to make money with a blog.
+Online business bloggers - teaching other people how to make money with a blog by selling online courses.
 Posting articles, sharing tips, recommending software programs, offering a service.

 Cooking bloggers - posting food pics, sharing recipes, publishing instructions and food techniques, sharing affiliate links to cooking products.

 Natural health bloggers - posting remedies, recommending products, sharing articles, including recipes, selling ebooks.

 There are many more types of blog that include different styles of writing and different types of media shared.